Can I Hug You, Lover?: Background and production

 Can I Hug You?
 Lover is an album tailor-made for A-Mei by a number of music producers, with its production team including musicians such as David Tao, Ma Yu-fen, and Yu Guang-yan.
 It also features first-time collaborators Johnny Chen and Chen Yaochuan.
 The album contains 12 songs in all.
 The lead single "Can I Hug You" was customized by Johnny Chen for A-Mei's voice.
 With his customized sound, from songwriting to production, Chen boldly gave A-Mei the mellow, lyrical track.

 The song "When I Secretly Started Thinking of You" was composed by her late mentor Chang Yu-sheng.
 "Don't Rub Salt in the Wound" was composed by Guo Tzu with lyrics filled in by Wu Yukang, conveying the values of love in the new century, and it is also the theme song of the TV series Gentleman's Orchid Flower.
 "Three Days and Three Nights" is a fast-paced song by Chen Zhihan, which follows her 1998 hit "Holding Hands," targeting A-Mei's wide range of voice power.

 Among them, the Japanese song "Want to See You So Much," was the first Japanese-language song A-Mei ever included on an album.
-The song was dedicated by bassist Yougan to his wife, Chui Shan Kan, who was studying in Japan, and responded by writing lyrics in Japanese.
+The song was dedicated by bassist Funami Yukan to his wife, Chui Shan Kan, who was studying in Japan, and responded by writing lyrics in Japanese.
 Their close friend Yu Guangyan wrote "Don't Care About Him" with Chinese lyrics of the same song.

 The album Can I Hug You, Lover? is a more musical and forward-looking piece of music that subverts the listener's visual habits and allows everyone to see A-Mei's different vocal expressions.
 In the album, A-Mei sings poignant love songs, and the helplessness of a woman's love-destroyed heart when it is broken to the point of being riddled with holes allows her to sing in vivid detail.
 Compared with the previous albums that featured hot and fast songs, Can I Hug You, Lover? has more or less undergone some changes.
 The album's self-titled work, "Can I Hug You," and its seventh track, "Don't Rub Salt in the Wound," transformed A-Mei, who had always been a hot shot on stage, into a fragile woman wounded by love, standing alone with a black umbrella on a continuous rainy day, and singing a sad song in the middle of the pouring rain.
 At the same time, she did not give up the upbeat songs that she had always been known for performing, and sang "Give Me Feelings" as the new spokesperson of a soft drink brand, continuing the familiar path that she always followed.